maatien/tracktastic/readme.txt

 Yes, Tracktastic is compatible with both Matomo On-Premise and Matomo Cloud.
 It seamlessly integrates with your Matomo setup, regardless of whether it's hosted on-premise or in the cloud.

 == Changelog ==

+= 1.0.1 =
+* Fix PHP error on WooCommerce product page
+* Use Product ID if no SKU is available

 = 1.0.0 =
 * Launch of the 1st public version of Tracktastic